-A subordinate is generated into play after a specific condition is met or cost has been payed by a card or card effect.
-Some Subordinates will be generated when a unit is deployed, while others will be generated by the effect of a non-unit card or an ability on one of your units.
+A subordinate is generated into play after a specific condition is met or cost has been paid.
+The generating effect is written as "take X [speed/power/health card name] Subordinate/s". (p.27) Some Subordinates will be generated when a unit is deployed, while others will be generated by the effect of a non-unit card or an ability on one of your units.
 Subordinates are only generated into play when all conditions are met and all costs are paid.

 Example: Jace Malcom (A)'s ability says "When you deploy Jace you may pay 3 Force.
-If you do, take 2 50/2/1 Republic Soldier Subordinates with 'Critical Hit 1' and put them into the Character arena."
-This means when Jace is deployed and after you pay 3 Force you search your sideboard for two Subordinates with 50 speed, 2 power, and 1 health that is called Republic Soldier and also has game text of 'Critical Hit 1' and put those Subordinates into the Character arena untapped.
+If you do, take 2 50/2/1 Old Republic Soldier Subordinates with 'Critical Hit 1' and put them into the Character arena."
+This means when Jace is deployed and after you pay 3 Force you search your supply for two Subordinates with 50 speed, 2 power, and 1 health that is called Old Republic Soldier and also has game text of 'Critical Hit 1' and put those Subordinates into the Character arena untapped.